Notice of Privacy Practices for Protected Health Information

 • Revoke authorizations that you made previously to use or disclose information except to the extent information or action has already been taken by delivering a written revocation to our office.

-If you want to exercise any of the above rights, please contact Spectrum Oral Surgery at Spectrum Oral and Facial Surgery Phone Number 480-855-3223, in person or in writing, during normal hours.
+If you want to exercise any of the above rights, please contact Spectrum Oral Surgery at Spectrum Surgical Arts Phone Number 480-855-3223, in person or in writing, during normal hours.
 We will provide you with assistance on the steps to take to exercise your rights.

 You have the right to review this Notice before signing the consent authorizing use and disclosure of your protected health information for treatment, payment, and health care operations purposes.